 The bark and root of cat’s claw have been used by South Americans for centuries to treat health problems including fevers, stomach ulcers, digestive conditions and dysentery.
 Cat’s claw works as a natural arthritis remedy and treats ulcer symptoms as well.

-Cat’s claw has antiviral properties, and it’s used as a herpes natural cure.
+Cat’s claw has antiviral properties, and it’s can helps get rid of herpes.
 Early studies are researching its effects on HIV as well.

 This powerful herb is also anti-inflammatory, antibacterial and antifungal.
 It’s used to treat digestive problems such as ulcers, irritable bowel syndrome, colitis and leaky gut syndrome.
 The best way to consume cat’s claw regularly is by making an herbal tea with a tablespoon of the herb in eight ounces of water.

 Ayurvedic medicine has praised ginger’s ability to boost the immune system before recorded history.
 It believes that because ginger is so effective at warming the body, it can help break down the accumulation of toxins in your organs.
 It’s also known to cleanse the lymphatic system, our body’s sewage system.

 Ginger prevents the accumulation of toxins that make you susceptible to viral, fungal and bacterial infections.
 Medicinal ginger health benefits also include working as a natural remedy for nausea, pain alleviation, anti-inflammatory properties and improving diabetes.